USS Safeguard (ARS-25): History

-United States Navy (1944-1979)
+United States Navy (1944–1979)

 World War II

-Following shakedown out of San Diego, California, Safeguard called at San Pedro, California, and San Francisco before commencing the first of many deep water towing operations on 23 December.
+Following shakedown out of San Diego, California, Safeguard called at San Pedro, Los Angeles, and San Francisco before commencing the first of many deep water towing operations on 23 December.
 With YC-1165 and YC-1166 in tow, she arrived at Pearl Harbor on 3 January 1945.
 Escorted by PC-125Jt and SC-1033, she departed Pearl for Eniwetok on the 15th, this time with ARD-25 in tow.
 Until 1 March, she operated in the area of Tanapag Harbor.

 Safeguard later moved on to the Ryūkyūs.
 At Okinawa, she conducted at-random salvage operations in the wake of war and typhoons.
 Although towing operations in Buckner Bay took up much of her time in the months immediately following the end of the war, she also continued salvage work.
 On 20 November, after continued attempts, she refloated ARD-21, a typhoon victim, at Nago Wan, Okinawa.

 Departing the Ryukyus on 28 March 1946 for Shanghai, China, Safeguard extended her salvage and towing capabilities to Taku, China, on 13 April and then to Pusan, Korea, and the Amami-O-Shima Islands.
 Following several months of operations in Chinese and Japanese waters, she towed YR-68 from Hong Kong to Samar, Philippine Islands, in mid-June.
 There she added section G of AFDM-5 to her tow and continued on to Pearl Harbor on 29 July in company with three YTBs.
-The 21st of August found her en route to San Francisco for a three-month overhaul at Mare Island, California.
+She was en route to San Francisco beginning 21 August for a three-month overhaul at Mare Island, California.

 After service in the Aleutians in the spring of 1947, Safeguard arrived at Pearl Harbor on 1 July.
 She then went on to Kwajalein Atoll, the Marshalls, for salvage operations after the nuclear tests held there.
 The mission involved considerable diving and the inspection of the underwater surfaces of many grounded vessels.
 Safeguard departed Kwajalein on 12 November and headed via Pearl Harbor for San Diego.
 She decommissioned on 12 December 1947 and entered the San Diego Group of the Pacific Reserve Fleet.